 Our aim was to shift the mindset of everyone in the system – including government, product suppliers, NGOs, and even consumers – from thinking of rural families as helpless and waiting to receive free hardware to consumers with refined wants, aspirations, and spending power.
 Read more…

 Thriving WASH businesses represent a critical component of the market that must grow in lock-step with demand.
-Our aim is to build an efficient, responsive supply chain in rural areas where none existed before, cultivating consumer-focused, rather than donor-focused, local businesses.
+Our aim was to build an efficient, responsive supply chain in rural areas where none existed before, cultivating consumer-focused, rather than donor-focused, local businesses.

 To increase market penetration of WASH products, it was critical to integrate micro-finance into the system.
-Access to micro-finance has significantly lowered the barrier to purchase latrines and other WASH products and services.
-But not just on the consumer side, we look at small business financing options to ensure actors in the supply chain are set up to succeed.
+Access to micro-finance significantly lowered the barrier to purchase latrines and other WASH products and services.
+But not just on the consumer side, we looked at small business financing options to ensure actors in the supply chain are set up to succeed.

-We translate in-depth insights from consumers and producers into sustainable solutions — from simplifying complex construction projects into off-the-shelf products so that consumers can easily assess price, payment, delivery, and installation — to creating aspirational hardware designed to change behaviours.
+We translated in-depth insights from consumers and producers into sustainable solutions — from simplifying complex construction projects into off-the-shelf products so that consumers can easily assess price, payment, delivery, and installation — to creating aspirational hardware designed to change behaviours.

-Our goal is to minimize external intervention and to reduce the barriers to market entry so as to increase the likelihood that demand creation and growth of supply will continue after the project interventions cease.
+Our goal was to minimize external intervention and to reduce the barriers to market entry so as to increase the likelihood that demand creation and growth of supply will continue after the project interventions cease.
 Once the program has ended, who is going to do what, how, and with what resources.